Skip to content

 Take the TUI for a spin

 The TUI is l2trace’s primary interface.
-Four modes accessed from a home screen, with an audit-time picker at the top that’s always live: type 5m ago into it and every visible row on every screen re-queries for “what we believed five minutes ago.”
+Six modes accessed from a home screen, with an audit-time picker at the top that’s always live: type 5m ago into it and every visible row on every screen re-queries for “what we believed five minutes ago.”

 Launch it after running through the first-traceroute tutorial: